 Considerable work has been done to understand the demand for the new and improved services that the new theatre will provide.
 This work demonstrates that there will be a good return on investment and that the theatre will be able to move from the current position, of receiving a subsidy from the Council, to one of producing a surplus, becoming a self-sustaining operation and providing a legacy income for the Council.
 We also expect the new offer to contribute positively to both the day and nigh-time wider economy in Hertford.

 The redevelopment will bring increased capacity and increased footfall that will deliver economic benefits, not just for the theatre itself, but to boost Hertford Town Centre’s economy also by encouraging additional visitors to use shops, restaurants and hotels etc.

 Will prices go up when the new theatre opens?

 Some prices will increase to reflect the new and improved offer – though we will always make sure the price increases are as low as possible and always in line with other market offers.
 Because we will be able to offer dynamic pricing, some prices will also go down, for example, for certain performances at certain times of day.
 We want to ensure that Hertford Theatre remains competitive and financially accessible for all members of the community.

 The business case has been developed independently by expert business planners working closely with independent cost consultants to produce a robust and prudent business case that allows room for flex and we are confident in our ability to deliver it.

 Does the money being invested in Hertford Theatre mean that the council won’t be able to invest in other projects across the District?

-No. The money being invested in Hertford Theatre is based on the business case for the project and is being funded, in full, by a public works loan that will be repaid in full over a 30 year period.
-This funding does not impact upon the councils ability to fund any other projects across the District.
-Funding for projects is assessed on a case by case basis according to each individual projects business case.
+No. The money being invested in Hertford Theatre is based on the business case for the project and is being funded, in full, by a public works loan that will be repaid in full over a 30-year period.
+This funding does not impact upon the council’s ability to fund any other projects across the District.
+Funding for projects is assessed on a case-by-case basis according to each individual projects business case.